 Find out where it all began in our dedicated article “6 things you didn’t know about Venice Carnival History“

-But the carnival is just one of the events of the year to mark in the calendar, but there is so much more to do and explore in Venice!
+Carnival is just one of the events of the year to mark on your calendar; all year round there is much more to do and explore in Venice!